What is Cross-Merchandising?

 - Combination logic.
 The connection between merchandise should be obvious and functional.
 Syrups can be displayed next to the coffee department, and sanitary napkins near the department with baby goods.

 - Convenience of location.
-Layout should be accessible, and goods should be at eye level or within easy reach.
+The layout should be accessible, and goods should be at eye level or within easy reach.

 - Aesthetics and order.
 Goods are placed neatly and attractively so as not to distract the customer with clutter.